-- 2.01 SARTH (Single Access Route to Housing) is a partnership project between all the major social landlords in north east Wales, covering the local authority areas of Conwy, Denbighshire, Flintshire and Wrexham. - 2.02 The partners include all those councils plus Cartrefi Conwy, Clwyd Alyn, Cymdeithas Tai Clwyd, North Wales Housing and Wales and West Housing Associations. - 2.03 In 2011, the Welsh Government supported a project to explore the options for a sub regional common housing register and policy.
-A Regional Steering Board was created with senior officer representatives from all the project partners and a project manager was recruited in January 2012.
-Flintshire held a workshop in July 2012 for Housing Overview and Scrutiny in order for members to feed into proposals.
-In November 2012, Cabinet gave approval for Flintshire to put the policy out to public consultation.
+- 2.01 SARTH (Single Access Route to Housing) is a partnership project between all the major social landlords in north east Wales, covering the local authority areas of Conwy, Denbighshire, Flintshire and Wrexham.
+The partners include all those councils plus Cartrefi Conwy, Clwyd Alyn, Cymdeithas Tai Clwyd, North Wales Housing and Wales and West Housing Associations. - 2.02 In November 2012, Cabinet gave approval for Flintshire to put a draft sub regional common housing register and policy out to public consultation.
 Members were invited to attend a workshop in April 2013 as part of that consultation and an update report was circulated to members in July 2013 providing feedback on the consultation results.